-Some people come for the city living in the capital, Montevideo, enjoying its many restaurants, cultural events, and social gatherings.
-Still others come to settle in Uruguay’s vast countryside, with gauchos still tending their herds…or to live the high life at South America’s premier beach resort.
+As a result, many people come for the city living in the capital, Montevideo, enjoying the European flavor of its many restaurants, cultural events, and social gatherings.
+Still others come to settle in Uruguay’s vast countryside, with gauchos still tending their herds…or to live the high life at South America’s premier beach resort of Punta del Este.

-Mostly, those that move here want a fertile country that’s free of conflict; with mild weather, sustainable agriculture, and a solid financial system.
+Mostly, those that move here want a fertile country that’s free of conflict; with mild weather, sustainable agriculture, strong infrastructure, affordable healthcare, and a solid financial system.

 Expats Living in Uruguay